openstad/openstad-docs/technical/deploying/installing-on-digital-ocean.md

 - check which containers are set, *latest one currently is development (and devel for API)*, but be aware these are auto pushed on git updates, so it might break every know and then for now.
 Around mid august 2020 we plan to move everything to the master branch and the latest tag and have a more stable application
+- Check resources, if possible add more memory and cpu to Frontend, API and Image server
+- Set wildcard host, see previous step, for admin deployment for easy site creation: *wildcardHost*
 - Preferrably set mail server for sending emails, but will work without on first install, so can be added later.
 ```
 ### Mail server secretes